Case Study & Web Development

 Jira

-Got It interface previewGot It document preview
+Got It document previewGot It interface preview

 Overview

-Research and Discovery
+Research

 As Product Owner, I defined the research direction and ensured findings directly informed product decisions.
 Research combined qualitative and quantitative methods: